Looking back on National Landlord Day 2018

 The breakout sessions then started and delegates had the option to choose from 4 different topics:

-The Biosphere welcomed Graham Simpson MSP who chatted to Stephen Jardine about his alternative vision of the private rented sector.
+The Biosphere welcomed Graham Simpson MSP who chatted to Stephen Jardine about his alternative vision of the PRS.

 The Ozone saw the first of the exhibitors step up in the shape of David Hackett from The Letting Protection Service Scotland who discussed dispute resolution and supporting a claim.
 Deposit disputes can often be a landlord’s deposit nightmare, so David outlined how to avoid them and how to present a better case that’s more likely to result in the landlord being paid what they are owed in a tenant deposit dispute.

-The Showdome session under way at this time focussed on understanding Universal Credit (UC) with Sandra Robinson and Susan Johnston from the Department for Work and Pensions giving delegates a general overview of UC in the hope of demystifying it and to help landlords to manage better when using it.
-The rollout of UC continues with it being offered by all job centres by the end of 2018 and managed migration of existing claimants starting thereafter so a timely session to prepare landlords as more and more tenants migrate over.
+The Showdome session under way at this time focussed on understanding Universal Credit (UC) with Sandra Robinson and Susan Johnston from the Department for Work and Pensions giving delegates a general overview of UC in the hope of demystifying it, in order to help landlords manage better when using it.
+The roll out of UC continues with it being offered by all job centres by the end of 2018 and managed migration of existing claimants starting thereafter so a timely session to prepare landlords as more and more tenants migrate over.